Insality/defold-event/README.md

 ## What is context?

-Context is the script context where the event is triggered.
-It can be a GO script or a GUI script in Defold.
-Without context changing, you can't call `gui.set_text` from GO script for example.
+Context is the Defold script environment where the callback runs (`script`, `gui_script`, etc.).
+Context forwarding lets a callback execute in the correct place, so GUI-only calls such as `gui.set_text()` can be safely triggered from outside GUI code.

 ## Basic Usage